ankur-bohra/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition

 An exploratory machine learning project with the aim to classify hand gestures from a live camera feed as letters and symbols from the American Sign Language (ASL).
+The model was trained on Google Colab.
 Submitted as the final Computer Science project in Grade XII in 2022.
 For a detailed overview, working, and methodology refer to [the project file](<Hand Gesture Recognition.pdf>)